 18. CONCAT in Excel

-The concat function is used to concatenate or join multiple texts together without a delimiter.
+The CONCAT function is used to combine multiple texts together without a delimiter.
 If you intend to use a delimiter, you can use the join function.

 Here is the syntax: